emanuelalvaradog/netflix-clone/README.md

 # Netflix Clone

 - I cloned the responsive Netflix Homepage UI using Html, CSS and JS
-- An external API was created with Express to do the consumption of the TMDB API without exposing the key.
+- A "private" API was created with Express to do the consumption of the TMDB API without exposing the key.

 ------------